The trip from Broome to Cape Leveque traverses the whole Dampier Peninsula north of Broome.

 The distance from Broome to Cape Leveque—the tip of the Dampier Peninsula—is 206 km.

 The drive from Broome to Cape Leveque takes about two and a half to three hours.
-The turn-off to the Cape Leveque Road is only a few kilometres out of Broome, and only the first half can be really rough.
-Once you reach the Aboriginal owned country further north the roads are excellent.
+The turn-off to the Cape Leveque Road is only a few kilometres out of Broome and the unsealed section can be very corrugated.
+Once you reach the Aboriginal owned country further north the sealed roads are excellent.

 You will be travelling across Aboriginal land.
 Respect the culture and privacy of the people that live here.
 That means observe the no entry signs on private roads!
 They protect law grounds, burial sites and other areas of traditional significance.